-Affiliate marketing works via the earning of commissions for referrals you make to another sales site – usually to solve a problem that a customer has.
+Affiliate marketing works via the earning of commissions for referrals you make to another sales site – usually to solve a problem that a customer has via your blog posts.
 In most cases, you are going to use your knowledge of, or interest in, a certain subject to outline possible solutions on your site.
 For example.

 A fisherman wants to go fishing for a certain type of fish but doesn’t know what type of lure to use (his problem).
 He goes online and searches for “lures for catching bass” and finds your site where you have outlined the 5 best lures to catch bass with referral links to each lure on the post.
 Once he reads the page and decides to purchase one of the lures by clicking on the link he is taken to another site (see below) that takes the sale, processes the payment and delivers the lure.
 The link he clicked on has a code in it that references back to you – the company that sold the lure then sends you a commission based on that sale.

 Want to know more about how this all works?
 Want to start your own site?
 Click here for free access to the best affiliate marketing training on the planet – bar none!

 Click on the button below to access the exact training that I followed step by step to make over $1000 a month and growing.